Viewing Access History

 Reviewing Access Items

 After selecting a timestamp, the Access Items panel displays tiles with counts for Accounts, Entitlements, and Roles.
-If you have IdentityNow as a data source, you'll also see tiles for Access Profiles and Apps.
+If you have IdentityNow as a data source, tiles for Access Profiles and Apps will also be displayed.

 Use the Access Items panel to review access items as follows:

-Click the tile for an access item type to view the list of relevant access items.
-For example, click the Accounts tile to see a list of accounts that an identity had access to on the day of the selected timestamp.
+Select the tile for an access item type to display the list of relevant access items.
+For example, select the Accounts tile to display a list of accounts that an identity had access to on the day of the selected timestamp.

 Reviewing the Event Timeline